 An application is filed with the United States Army Corps of Engineers (USACE) detailing anticipated impacts to waters of the U.S. and mitigation measures to avoid and minimize impacts.
 Further details required include federal threatened or endangered species presence, photographs of waterway to be impacted (preferably at low tide), habitat presence, type of soil affected, historic information of project area (including previous permits with USACE), and project plans.
 Beach nourishment within waters of the U.S. requires submitting a Preconstruction Notification form to the USACE.
-Written determination from the USACE granting a General Permit (GP) must be received prior to the start of the project.
+Written determination from the USACE granting an Individual Permit must be received prior to the start of the project.
 Coordination with the USACE may be required to ensure the project complies with any applicable general conditions.
-The GP typically cannot be issued until MCZM issues its Consistency Determination.
-The USACE process also requires input from the US EPA, US Fish and Wildlife Service (USFWS), and the National Marine Fisheries Service (NMFS).
+The GP typically cannot be issued until CZM issues its Consistency Determination.
+The USACE process also requires input from the US Environmental Protection Agency (EPA), US Fish and Wildlife Service (USFWS), and the National Marine Fisheries Service (NMFS).